tuomaseerola/onsetsync/paper/paper.md

 ![Asynchronies across multiple instrument pairs.](paper_files/figure-latex/figure3-1.pdf)

-In Figure 3 we see how different pairs of instruments have different asynchrony relationships; the bass is consistently ahead of the guitar, and clave and guitar play behind tres, to pick some of the extreme examples from the visualisation.
+In Figure 3 we see how different pairs of instruments have different asynchrony relationships; the bass is consistently ahead of the guitar, and the clave and the guitar play behind the tres, to pick some of the extreme examples from the visualisation.
 The vertical lines stand for median asynchrony and the violin plot shows the distribution of onset time differences.

 We can calculate the classic measures of synchronization once the pairing has been done.
-Here are these measures calculated for the synchrony between bass and clave.
+Here are these measures calculated for the synchrony between the bass and the clave.

 ```r